davidscott321/Project1/README.md

 In the *Styles of Pizza*, you'll find out more information about the multiple ways pizza is made and the characteristics of each style.
 *Find Chicago Pizza* helps you find a pizzeria around your selected location with its rating and average cost.
 You'll be able to choose your neighborhood and pull a vast list of places offering pizza.
 A nd last but not the least, *Pizza Thoughts* allows you to give your thoughts on your go to (or new found) pizza places.

+### Deployed Web Application
+Here is a link to our web application: https://davidscott321.github.io/Project1/